Martha Pacheco, Teacher

 Bobbie Thompson, Art Instructor

 I was born and raised in Albuquerque's Northeast Heights.
 I attended Eubank and Bellehaven Elementary schools, Grant Jr. High and Sandia High School.
 I graduated from The University of New Mexico with a degree in Elementary Education and minor in Art Education.
 I was already married and the mother of two when I began my teaching career.
 I taught second grade and kindergarten for many years at Lew Wallace Elementary school in downtown Albuquerque.
 In 2000, my husband was transferred to Colorado Springs where I was hired to teach elementary art for the first time.
 I was so excited and up for the challenge.
 I soon realized this was my true calling.
 Teaching children about art and facilitating their creativity has got to be the best job I could have hoped for!
 After teaching elementary art in Colorado for 10 years, I retired and moved home to Albuquerque.
 I am so happy to be back near my family.
-I have a wonderful husband of 33 years and two grown children.
-I also have three beautiful grandchildren, two baby granddaughters and three year old grandson.
+I have a wonderful husband of 39 years and two grown children.
+I also have four beautiful grandchildren, three granddaughters and a grandson.
 It is so sweet being Ama!
-Some of my pastimes include spending time with family, reading, loafing on the computer and dabbled in all types of arts and crafts.
-I feel so fortunate to be semi-retired and working with your children at the New Mexico International School.
+Some of my pastimes include spending time with family, reading, loafing on the computer and dabbling in all types of arts and crafts.
+I feel so fortunate to be working with your children at the New Mexico International School.

 Lauren Hunter, Suzuki Violin Instructor